 Johnnie Walker Princes Street

 Raise a toast to one of Edinburgh’s new arrivals and explore the flavours of Scotland at Johnnie Walker Princes Street.
 The whisky experience follows the story of the brand from its humble beginnings where it was first crafted in an Edinburgh grocer’s, to becoming the world’s best-selling Scotch whisky brand.
 After the tour, tantalise your taste buds with a private dining experience as you savour exquisite Scottish delicacies paired with carefully hand-selected whiskies to complement each dish.
 In the summer months, head out onto the rooftop bars with a cocktail in hand where you will be treated to iconic views of Edinburgh Castle.

 Take a look at what other amazing rooftop bars and skyline views you can find in Scotland’s cities.

 Gleneagles Townhouse, St Andrew’s Square

-We all deserve a break away in 2021.
+We all deserve a break away in 2022.
 Make it extra special by whisking yourself off to the Gleneagles Townhouse.
-Expecting to welcome guests this autumn, Gleneagles is bringing its countryside flair to life in Edinburgh’s city centre and with all-day dining, two rooftop bars, a gym and wellness facilities.
+Expecting to welcome guests this spring, Gleneagles is bringing its countryside flair to life in Edinburgh’s city centre and with all-day dining, two rooftop bars, a gym and wellness facilities.
 It’s have all the essential ingredients for an urban getaway.

 Discover more of Scotland’s city breaks.